celery/celery/docs/userguide/application.rst

     #.
 Make sure all tasks are bound to the current app.

-        Tasks are bound to apps so that it can read default values from the configuration.
+        Tasks are bound to an app so that they can read default values from the configuration.

 .. _default-app: